 - General Education requirements – if requesting that a transfer course be substituted to meet a General Education requirement the transfer course syllabus and description are needed

-- Repeat unit limits – if requesting an increase in repeat units to enroll in a third attempt (PDF) at a course, department approval must also be obtained
+- Repeat unit limits – if requesting an increase in repeat units to enroll in a third attempt at a course, department approval must also be obtained by requesting an Exception to Academic Policy for Undergraduate Limit (DocuSign)

 - Academic Renewal – note that Academic Renewal is not used to increase the GPA beyond what is required for graduation or to alter the transcript – please see the University Catalog for detailed Academic Renewal criteria